Human Biology

 Hours: 24L/12T

 Human genome diversity and evolution with a focus on current research.
 The course integrates applications of human evolutionary genomics to the understanding of human history and adaptation, the causes of disease, and genome structure and function.
-Topics include: comparative genomics, population genomics of adaptation, association mapping, repetitive/selfish DNA, and gene duplication.
+Topics include: comparative genomics, population genomics of adaptation, association mapping, polygenic scores, and repetitive/selfish DNA.

 Prerequisite: BIO220H1, BIO260H1/ HMB265H1